 5. Pediatric Nephrology

-In less-than-ideal news, pediatric nephrologists were the fifth lowest-paid doctors featured in Doximity’s income survey.
+Pediatric nephrologists were the fifth lowest-paid doctors featured in Doximity’s income survey.

 Pediatric nephrologists diagnose and treat children’s kidney injuries and illnesses.
 They may biopsy kidneys, provide care surrounding transplants, and manage dialysis, including renal replacement therapy.